vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/laura-whitaker/checkin2.md

 * Still can't get my setTimeout to work in order to get all the favorites from the api

 #### Deliverables for next checkin:
+* Continue working on getting all favorites
+* Testing
+* Prop-types
+* Quey database